federicaulzurrun/CapstoneModuleOne/README.md

 ### Key Features <a name="key-features"></a>

-- **NavBar** : contains the logo of my profolio anda the hamburguer menu that in a future will allow my clients to look for specific sections of the page.
+- **NavBar** : contains the logo of organization and the hamburguer menu that takes you to diferent pages and sections of the main page.
-- **Presentation** : The main part of the page it's where i present myself and i let you know where to contact me.
+- **Presentation** : Were you can see the basic information of the conferense
-- **Page Development** : Here you can see tha works that i'd already done and the languages that i use when i'm programing.
+- **Page Development** : Where you can se the way that the conference will develop and the profesional talking.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-- <a href="https://federicaulzurrun.github.io/porfolio_setup_mobileFirst/"> Visit the site!</a>
+- <a href="https://federicaulzurrun.github.io/CapstoneModuleOne/"> Visit the site!</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>